Billen Cliffs Hall solar installation

 system on our community hall.
 The application was successful and

-the department will fund half the cost of the system.
+the department funded half the cost of the system.

-The system was installed on Monday 14th September and consists
+The system was installed on Monday 14th September 2009

 •